What is this?

 Herein i rest.
 Adios Amigos

-22. Mwangi Says:
+22. Mwangi says:

 @kenya fm: On your last statement, allow me to say, that everyone, including the man in the video, agrees with you.
 The pursuit of “pleasant emotions” will ultimately never be a fulfilled one and neither will the pursuit of happiness.
 Happiness must be a result of engaging in something greater than yourself is what the video and a lot of literature says.